-This is a syndrome of acute intestinal pseudo-obstruction associated with massive dilation, usually of the colon but also of the small intestine.
+Ogilvie's syndrome is a syndrome of acute intestinal pseudo-obstruction associated with massive dilation, usually of the colon but also of the small intestine.
 Mechanical obstruction is absent and there is parasympathetic nerve dysfunction.
-It was first described by Sir William Heneage Ogilvie in 1948, an English surgeon who was also an examiner for Oxbridge and wrote papers on fractures and hernias.
-This syndrome is also known as acute colonic pseudo-obstruction (ACPO).
+It was first described by Sir William Heneage Ogilvie in 1948, an English surgeon.
+The syndrome is also known as acute colonic pseudo-obstruction (ACPO).

 - It is a rare condition and the incidence rate is not actually known.